jpreardon/float-plan/WORKLOG.md

 - [Friendly forwarding](https://www.railstutorial.org/book/updating_and_deleting_users#sec-friendly_forwarding)
 - Better guest handling

+## 2019-06-02

+- Add the checkin form fields to the plan edit form.

 ## 2019-06-01

 - Add a guest textbox to float plans, this is temporary.